Restaurant in Sasso Marconi, Italy

 Can I eat at the bar at Antica Trattoria la Grotta dal 1918?

-Bar seating is not documented for La Grotta, and given its traditional Emilian trattoria format, the experience is built around the dining room rather than a counter.
+Bar seating is not documented for La Grotta, given its traditional Emilian trattoria format, the experience is built around the dining room rather than a counter.
 If bar flexibility matters to you, plan around a booked table rather than a walk-in perch.
 Phone ahead to confirm options before making the drive out from Sasso Marconi.

 What should I wear to Antica Trattoria la Grotta dal 1918?